chshangy/CopyNumber_Oncoscan/README.md

 What the codes do?

-1) download raw data and matrix data from GEO using GEOquery
+1) download raw data (dual channel CEL files) and matrix data from GEO using GEOquery package

-2) process the raw data to get the ASCAT segment data using EaCoN package
+2) process the raw data to get the ASCAT segmentation data using EaCoN package (https://github.com/gustaveroussy/EaCoN)

 3) Calculate the HRD scores (LOH, LST, TAI and mixed-HRD), GI scores (GIS-Genomic instability, GID-Genomic index, GII-Genomic instability index) and median segment size (in kb) from the segmentation data